It’s a confidential service open to all members, that aims to help those who may be experiencing economic abuse to take back control of their money.

 Despite the difficulties in recognising economic abuse, it is very common.
 Gender based research highlights, one in six women in the UK has experienced economic abuse by a current or former partner.

-If your are concerned about debt, in the first instance NHS Credit Union can speak to you about a debt consolidation loan, however if you require more specialised help for example: If someone has forced you to make transactions that have led you into debt, it is important to speak to a qualified debt advisor.
-They can help you to find the right debt solution for you, depending on your circumstances.
+In the first instance NHS Credit Union can speak to you about a debt consolidation loan, if you require more specialised help for example: If someone has forced you to make transactions that have led you into debt, it is important to speak to a qualified debt advisor.
+They can help you to find the right debt solution for you.

 Notify NHS credit union to make them aware, by mentioning Safe Harbour or putting this hand emoji in the chat